dart-archive/bleeding_edge-DEPRECATED-USE-SDK-INSTEAD/dart/samples/calculator/README.txt

 10. Choose the new folder craeted in the File Manager (e.g., calculator)

-C. Installing the app (bring up the extensions management page):
+B. Installing the app (bring up the extensions management page):
 ================================================================

 1. Click the wrench icon and choosing Tools > Extensions.